Louise Rasmussen

-Louise Christine Rasmussen, also known as Countess Danner (21 April 1815 – 6 March 1874), was a Danish ballet dancer and stage actor.
-She was the mistress and later the morganatic spouse of King Frederick VII of Denmark.
+Louise Christine Rasmussen, also known as Countess Danner (21 April 1815 – 6 March 1874), was a Danish ballet dancer and stage actress.
+She was the mistress and later the morganatic wife of King Frederick VII of Denmark.
 She was not a queen consort, but officially styled Countess Danner.

 Biography

 Louise Rasmussen was the daughter of the unmarried maid Juliane Caroline Rasmussen and the merchant Gotthilf L. Køppen.
 She was a student of the ballet school of the Opera in Copenhagen in 1826, was contracted in 1830 and a figurante ballerina in 1835.
 In 1841, she had a child with the print maker Carl Berling, who was the heir of the paper Berlingske Tidende, one of the most important Danish newspapers.
 She retired from the ballet in 1842 and opened a fashion shop.

+Louise Rasmussen's illegitimate son, Frederik Carl Christian Louis Berling, born in 1841, later known as Christian Charles Jacobsen, was a farmer and became landowner of Weybread Hall in Suffolk.

 She got to know Crown Prince Frederick through Berling in the 1830s and had a relationship with him during the 1840s.
 Frederick became king in 1848.
 He wanted to marry Louise, but the government forbade it, as Frederick was childless and no children born from a marriage with Louise would have been entitled to the throne.
 The reformed law of 1849, however, made the king so popular that he was able to have his wish granted.

 On 8 August 1850, Louise Rasmussen was given the title "Countess of Danner" and was married to Frederick in Frederiksborg Slotskirke by Bishop J. P. Mynster.
 She was the morganatic spouse of King Frederick, and was thereby not queen, nor did any possible children from the union have any right to the throne.
 The marriage was met with great dislike and opposition, especially from the upper-class and the nobility, who considered it a misalliance.
 Louise was met with humiliation and disdain in social circles.
 On one occasion, for example, Frederick and Louise participated at a grand formal dinner with many members of the highest nobility; at the occasion in question, it was the custom of the nobility to propose a toast to the spouse of the monarch.
 This time, however, no one proposed a toast, even though Frederick and Louise waited for it to happen.
 Eventually, Frederick lost his patience, stood up and said openly: "As no one here will propose a toast to my wife, I will do so myself!", after which the nobility finally raised their glasses.